Overview of Crypto Adoption in Romania

 1. Enhanced Cross-Border Transactions

-For example, a freelance freelance writer in Romania can receive payments in Bitcoin, avoiding high remittance fees.
+For example, a freelance writer in Romania can receive payments in Bitcoin or stablecoins, benefiting from faster settlement and potentially lower fees compared to traditional cross-border remittance systems.

 2. Financial Inclusion for the Unbanked

-Cryptocurrency enables individuals without access to banking services to participate in the digital economy.
-A rural Romanian resident can use crypto to access global markets and make purchases, even without a traditional bank account.
+Cryptocurrency enables individuals without access to full banking services to participate in the digital economy.
+A rural Romanian resident can use crypto to access global markets and make purchases, even with limited traditional banking access.

 3. Lower Transaction Costs

 Crypto transactions can reduce fees for Romanian businesses conducting international trade.
-For example, a local merchant receiving payments in Ethereum can avoid hefty processing charges that come with credit card companies.
+For example, a local merchant receiving payments in Ethereum or stablecoins can avoid hefty processing charges associated with credit card companies and traditional payment processors.

 4. Investment Opportunities